-Now that's why when we read: 'The wages of sin is death'-we all have the death penalty on us because of sin.
+That's why when we read: 'The wages of sin is death,' we all have the death penalty on us because of sin.
 When we repent, God reverses it totally.
-Another lesson to learn here, which is this: If you think that God won't forgive you because it's a sin that, a plague of a sin that keeps repeating itself over and over again because of weakness of flesh or anger or whatever it may be, God hasn't given up on you yet!
-So we should not give up on others yet.
+Another lesson to learn here, which is this: If you think that God won't forgive you because it's a sin that, a plague of a sin that keeps repeating itself over and over again because of weakness of flesh or anger or whatever it may be, God hasn't given up on you, yet!
+So we should not give up on others, yet.
 That's why we are to be ready to forgive.
-And look what happened.

-So we'll continue on next time: Forgive that you may be forgiven, which is a tremendous key in our relationship with God and each other.
+Look what happened.
+Forgive that you may be forgiven, which is a tremendous key in our relationship with God and each other.